postlund/pyatv/docs/index.md

 * Playing anything with {% include api i="interface.Stream.play_url" %} tends to break devices running tvOS, e.g. metadata stops working.
 Rebooting is the only recovery.
 Everything points at a bug in tvOS.
-* It is possible to control the Music app running on a Mac, but only up until macOS 11.3 as FairPlay authentication is required in 11.4 and later (which is not reverse engineered).
+* It is possible to control the Music app running on a Mac, but macOS 11.4 seems to not work.
+Make sure to upgrade.
 * There are some issues with {% include pypi package="miniaudio" %} when running on ARM (e.g. Rasperry pi) which can be fixed by re-installing {% include pypi package="miniaudio" %} and building it from source.
 See [here](support/faq#when-using-pyatv-on-a-raspberry-pi-eg-running-atvremote-i-get-illegal-instruction-how-do-i-fix-that)